hardisj/erinsaudiocorner/content/english/loudspeakers/Kali_IN-5.md

 ## Information and Photos

 <br>

+Note:  Kali Audio loaned me this speaker to test.
+I was not paid for this review nor has Kali seen this review before publication.

 The [Kali IN-5](https://www.kaliaudio.com/independence#Specs-Section-Independence) is powered 3-way Studio Monitor featuring a 4-inch coaxial midrange/tweeter and a 5-inch midwoofer.
 The below is from the manufacturer's website: